vitringr/vault/nodes/Simplex.md

 # Simplex

-The simplest shape that can tile n-dimensional space.
+The simplest shape that can tile a space.

 - **0D**: point
 - **1D**: line